garuda-linux/infrastructure-nix/docs/src/websites/documentation.md

 ```

 The files can then be found at `./result/`, which is a symlink to the corresponding path in `/nix/store`.
-mdBook is also able automatically serve the current content and update it automatically whenever a change is detected.
+mdBook is also able to automatically serve the current content and update it automatically whenever a change is detected.
 This makes testing and previewing content easy.

 ```sh